JahBirShakya/IIMS-AI/Roadmap.md

 * 2000—: Where are we now? > Big Data and Deep Learning

 # Foundations of AI:
-Personalities who laid the founding stone in which the AI today stands
+Personalities who laid the founding stone in which the AI today stands.
 ## Philosophy
 > Aristotle:Laws of mind |Ramon Llull:The Great Art |Leonardo Da Vinci |Wilhelm Schikard:Calculator |Blaise Pascal:Pascaline |Gottfried Wilhelm Leibniz |Thomas Hobbes:Artificial animal |Newell and Simon:General Problem Solver program |Alan Turing:The Turing Test |
 ## Economics